skhan-tech/skhan-tech.github.io/_posts/2020-04-03-Classifying-The-Web.md

 Since I will be focusing my analysis on the latest extract of Common Crawl I will be using this [link](https://commoncrawl.s3.amazonaws.com/crawl-data/CC-MAIN-2020-10/wet.paths.gz).
 This link will download the February 2020 WET plain text extract pointers in Amazon S3.
 The nice thing here is that I do not need to download the full 260 terabytes since AWS hosts Common Crawl data and allows users public read-only access.
 This wet.paths.gz file contains a gzip listing of paths to the actual crawl data.

 **Note:**
-I will share my full source code at the end of this article but one thing to note here is that the Common Crawl pointer files do not include the fully-qualified S3 paths.
+I will share my full source code at the end of this post but one thing to note here is that the Common Crawl pointer files do not include the fully-qualified S3 paths.
 You will need to modify the downloaded wet.paths.gz file by changing an entry like this:

 `
 crawl-data/CC-MAIN-2019-35/segments/1566027312025.20/wet/CC-MAIN-20190817203056-20190817225056-00000.warc.wet.gz